hanback-docs/soda_docs/docs/Utility.md

 <h1> Utility </h1>
-Soda OS provides several utility software for user convenience.<br>
+Soda OS provides several utility software for user convenience.
+They can be run from the command line or from a menu in the GUI.<br>

 ## File Explorer